🇭🇺 Hungary

 Magyar Nemzeti Bank (MNB, Hungarian central bank, acting as financial supervisor)

-Informational only, not legal advice.
-Entries marked as placeholder or awaiting verification must not be relied on.
-Confirm all requirements with Hungary's regulator and qualified local counsel before acting.
+Not legal advice.
+Entries marked placeholder or awaiting verification shouldn't be relied on.
+Verify with Hungary's regulator and qualified local counsel before acting.